-The Nevada Legislature is now in the interim period between legislative sessions; the 81st Session of the Nevada Legislature convenes February 1, 2021.
+The 81st Session of the Nevada Legislature convened February 1, 2021.

 The Committee to Conduct an Interim Study of the Requirements for Reapportionment and Redistricting held four meetings during the 2019 - 2020 Interim.
 For more information about the meetings, please visit the committee's meetings page.

 Wednesday, April 1st, 2020

 Oct 2020 - Nov 2020

 Tuesday, October 20th, 2020

 General election; Last election held under 2011-cycle districts

 The statutory deadline to provide census data to Nevada